 Be safe during JOTA-JOTI

-There were two options to register this year: Scout Leaders were able to register their groups or young people could register individually.
-We encouraged all participants to be prepared for a safe event by reading this page carefully and encouraged the following.
+We encourage all participants to be prepared for a safe event by reading this page carefully and following the Safe from Harm guidance.

 - Follow the recommendations of local health authorities and the WHO

-- Review the information below on how to be safe online & on the radio
+- Review the information below on how to be safe online & on the air

 - See below for minimum age and supervision requirements

 Participants must be 13 years or older to sign-up for JOTA-JOTI.
 To ensure everyone's safety and wellbeing, all participants between the ages of 13 and 18 are expected to inform and involve a parent or guardian in their JOTA-JOTI experience, including reviewing this page together.
 The adults involved are responsible for supervising children’s online activities.
 A parent or guardian can register on behalf of a child younger than 13 years old, and is asked to participate with them for the duration of the event.